-- a.
-Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression), or sex, which will strengthen students' self-worth and promote confidence to learn. - b.
-Be prepared to teach. - c.
-Demonstrate interest in teaching and concern for students and student achievement. - d.
-Know school policies and rules, and enforce them in a fair, timely, and consistent manner. - e.
-Maintain confidentiality in conformity with federal and state law. - f.
-Communicate to students and parents: - i.
-Course objectives and requirements - ii.
-Marking/grading procedures - iii.
-Assignment deadlines - iv.
-Expectations for students - v.
-Classroom behavior and consequences plan. - g.
-Communicate regularly with students, parents and other teachers concerning growth and achievement. - h.
-Participate in school-wide efforts to provide adequate supervision in all school spaces, in conformity with the Taylor Law. - i.
-Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - j.
-Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - k.
-Resolve conflicts through a restorative process, where appropriate. - 1.
-Report to school officials any instance of discrimination, violence, bullying, physical or emotional threats, or any potential for harm directed toward any student from any source. - m.
+- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression), or sex, which will strengthen students' self-worth and promote confidence to learn. - 2.
+Be prepared to teach. - 3.
+Demonstrate interest in teaching and concern for students and student achievement. - 4.
+Know school policies and rules, and enforce them in a fair, timely, and consistent manner. - 5.
+Maintain confidentiality in conformity with federal and state law. - 6.
+Communicate to students and parents: - 1.
+Course objectives and requirements - 2.
+Marking/grading procedures - 3.
+Assignment deadlines - 4.
+Expectations for students - 5.
+Classroom behavior and consequences plan. - 7.
+Communicate regularly with students, parents and other teachers concerning growth and achievement. - 8.
+Participate in school-wide efforts to provide adequate supervision in all school spaces, in conformity with the Taylor Law. - 9.
+Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 10.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 11.
+11.Resolve conflicts through a restorative process, where appropriate. - 12.
+Report to school officials any instance of discrimination, violence, bullying, physical or emotional threats, or any potential for harm directed toward any student from any source. - 13.
 Be aware of and take into account students' special needs status when enforcing the Code of Conduct.